Mercury13/unicodia-sesh/svg-my/rationale.md

 - 14076: after 78
 - 14079: found P4d laden with elliptic pile, and replaced with trapezoidal
 - 14081: after 7F, trusted description/NG rather than samples
+- 14088: after 89, though omitted some detail present on image per rule of vote
 - 1408C: after 8E
 - 140B1: from JSesh Q25a
 - 140C8: after Q7=132AE